+Intercropping

+Impact: Nutrient use efficiency

+Reference 14

-FARMING PRACTICE INTERCROPPING IMPACT: CROP YIELD Reference 14 Thapa, R; Poffenbarger, H; Tully, KL; Ackroyd, VJ; Kramer, M; Mirsky, SB 2018 Biomass Production and Nitrogen Accumulation by Hairy Vetch-Cereal Rye Mixtures: A Meta-Analysis J. Agron.
-91, 25-33 10.2134/agronj2017.09.0544 Background and objective Cover crop mixtures can provide more agroecosystem services than monocultures because of the combined benefits of the different species in the mixtures.
+Thapa, R; Poffenbarger, H; Tully, KL; Ackroyd, VJ; Kramer, M; Mirsky, SB 2018 Biomass Production and Nitrogen Accumulation by Hairy Vetch-Cereal Rye Mixtures: A Meta-Analysis J. Agron.
+91, 25-33 10.2134/agronj2017.09.0544

+Background and objective

+Cover crop mixtures can provide more agroecosystem services than monocultures because of the combined benefits of the different species in the mixtures.
 To determine: (i) the biomass and N content of hairy vetch-cereal rye mixtures relative to monocultures; and (ii) how soil type, management (previous crop, seeding proportions), and accumulated growing degree days (GDD) drive the performance of mixtures relative to monocultures.

-Search strategy and selection criteria An extensive review of publications that report biomass and N content of hairy vetch-cereal rye mixtures and respective monocultures was conducted using Web of Science (Thompson Reuters) and Google Scholar (Google Inc.) databases.
+Search strategy and selection criteria

+An extensive review of publications that report biomass and N content of hairy vetch-cereal rye mixtures and respective monocultures was conducted using Web of Science (Thompson Reuters) and Google Scholar (Google Inc.) databases.
 The literature search was conducted in September 2016.
 The following search terms and their combinations were used: grass-legume, rye-vetch, vetch, rye, biculture, and biomass or N content.
 Additional articles were compiled from the citations found within the references of publications located in this search.
 To be considered for inclusion in this meta-analysis, studies had to report the following: Either biomass or N content for one or more hairy vetch-cereal rye mixtures and at least one monoculture (hairy vetch or cereal rye).
 Seeding rates of hairy vetch and cereal rye in monocultures and mixtures.
 Means and sample sizes for each treatment comparison.
 Authors only selected studies that had in-field replication and randomization, clearly described experimental approaches and sampling protocols, and conducted in the United States.

-Data and analysis The natural log of the response ratio (lnR) was calculated as an effect size.
+Data and analysis

+the natural log of the response ratio (InR) was calculated as an effect size.
 Weighted meta-analysis was performed using mixed-effects linear models in the nlme package in R (Pinheiro et al., 2014).
-The effect sizes were weighted based on their sampling variances to calculate weighted mean effect sizes and their corresponding confidence intervals (Cls).
+The effect sizes were weighted based on their sampling variances to calculate weighted mean effect sizes and their corresponding confidence intervals (CIs).
 Location, study, and site-year were included in the models as multiple, nested, random effects.

+Number of papers Population Intervention Comparator Outcome Quality score 21 Cover crops: hairy vetch (Vicia villosa Roth)-cereal rye (Secale cereale L.) Intercropping Monoculture Metric: Nitrogen content in the aboveground biomass; Effect size: Logarithm of ratio of the considered metrics in the intervention to the considered metrics in the control 75%

+Results

+- The N content of hairy vetch-cereal rye mixtures was 150% greater than that of cereal rye monocultures and not significantly different from hairy vetch monocultures or the greatest yielding monocultures.

+- NA

+- NA

+- NA

+- NA

-Number of papers Population Intervention Comparator Outcome Quality score 21 Cover crops: hairy vetch (Vicia villosa Roth)-cereal rye (Secale cereale L.) Intercropping Monoculture Metric: Aboveground biomass; Effect size: Logarithm of ratio of the considered metrics in the intervention to the considered metrics in the control 75 Results • Overall, hairy vetch-cereal rye mixtures produced 63 and 21% more biomass compared with hairy vetch and cereal rye monocultures, respectively.
-However, hairy vetch-cereal rye mixtures produced equivalent biomass to that of the greatest yielding (cereal rye in 74% of the cases) monocultures.
-Factors influencing effect sizes - Soil texture : Compared with monocultures, a more consistent positive response of mixtures on biomass was found on coarse-textured soils. - Previous crop : Compared with monocultures, a more consistent positive response of mixtures on biomass was found following corn (Zea mays L.) rather than soybean [Glycine max (L.) Merr.] harvest. - Growing degree days : With increasing growing degree days (GDD), the biomass and mixtures decreased relative to hairy vetch monocultures but increased relative to cereal rye monocultures.
-Conclusion Hairy vetch-cereal rye mixtures can produce equivalent or more biomass than both monocultures.
-1
+Factors influencing effect sizes

+- Soil texture : Compared with monocultures, a more consistent positive response of mixtures on N content was found on coarse-textured soils - Previous crop : Compared with monocultures, a more consistent positive response of mixtures on N content was found following corn (Zea mays L.) rather than soybean [Glycine max (L.) Merr.] harvest. - Growing degree days (climate) : With increasing growing degree days (GDD), the N content of mixtures decreased relative to hairy vetch monocultures but increased relative to cereal rye monocultures

+Conclusion

+Overall, the study suggests legume-grass mixtures, in this case hairy vetch-cereal rye, may provide greater agroecosystem services such as nitrogen retention and supply than either monoculture species accumulating as much nitrogen as pure hairy vetch.